MehakKambo/nba-injury-report/README.md

 # NBA Injury Report Scraper with Twilio SMS Notification

 This Python project uses web scraping with BeautifulSoup (bs4) to fetch the latest NBA injury report PDF file from the official NBA website.
-The project also utilizes Twilio to send a text message notification to a specified phone number containing the URL of the injury report PDF file.
+The project also utilizes Twilio to send a text message notification to a specified phone number containing the injury report PDF file.

 # Installation
 To use this project, you will need to have Python 3 and the following Python packages installed: